luckyframework/lucky/README.md

 Now if there are errors or flash messages they will be seen in the form

 ## Testing

+Note: None of these helpers are written yet

 Let's create a test for the tasks list